-Look at the off-by-a-dot sample page again.
+• Look at the off-by-a-dot sample page again.

-About the point that someone notices "Christian Singles" and "Jewish Singles" and "Free Casino Games" and "Alcohol Treatment" links they will hopefully be getting suspicious, but does your bank's real web site also include non-institutional links?
+About the point that someone notices "Christian Singles" and "Jewish Singles" and "Free Casino Games" and "Alcohol Treatment" links they will hopefully be getting suspicious, but there are real bank web sites which also include non-institutional links.